STAT545-UBC/STAT545-UBC-original-website/automation02_windows.md

     pandoc_args: "--preserve-tabs"
 ---

+*2015-11-17 NOTE: This year we made R packages before we used Make.
+The hope is, therefore, that the Make that ships with Rtools is all we need.
+So hopefully we can ignore this?*

 ### Install `make` on Microsoft Windows

 We are still working out the best way to install `make` on Windows.
 Our current best recommendation is to install *msysGit*, which includes `make` as well as `git` and `bash`.